Methylation is the science behind digesting nutrients, it’s the core of metabolism.

 I explain a general overview of how I see nutrients working together to run our body.
 I use the idea of a factory to show how materials come in and what might happen when the wrong materials aren’t around.

 Once we have a general idea what methylation is, we can start working to clean it up and get it working better.
-Dr. Ben Lynch has a ton of resources to do this, but I feel like they are hard to find.
-This is a short list to help get started with his info while I organize better.
+Dr. Ben Lynch has a ton of resources to do this.
+This is a short list to help get started.

 Dirty Genes is a great book that pulls this situation into perspective.